sethmlarson/sethmlarson.dev/app/markdown/2024-10-04/europython-2024-security-talks.md

 integration into the Python Package Index.

-TUF provides better integrity guarantees for software repositories like PyPI by.
+TUF provides better integrity guarantees for software repositories like PyPI like making it more difficult to "compel" the index to serve the incorrect artifacts and to make a compromise of PyPI easier to roll-back and be certain that files hadn't been modified.
 For a full history and latest status, you can view [PEP 458](https://peps.python.org/pep-0458/) and the [top-level GitHub issue](https://github.com/pypi/warehouse/issues/10672) for Warehouse.

 <div><center><iframe width="560" height="315" src="https://www.youtube.com/embed/ZKcxa6Ch6mY?si=6NLnGSXpQ9YkBzWr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center></div>